why ImmunityBio Inc [IBRX] is a Good Choice for Investors After New Price Target of $4.00

-ImmunityBio Inc [NASDAQ: IBRX] price surged by 11.97 percent to reach at $0.56.
+ImmunityBio Inc [NASDAQ: IBRX] gained 19.71% or 0.69 points to close at $4.19 with a heavy trading volume of 10408121 shares.
 The company report on February 21, 2024 at 9:00 AM that ImmunityBio Announces Full Accrual of First Two Phases of Cancer Vaccine Trial in Participants with Lynch Syndrome and Initiation of Randomized Controlled Phase of the Trial.

 The first 20 participants have been enrolled in an important national, multicenter trial to test whether ImmunityBio’s Nant Cancer Vaccine (NCV) comprising a tri-valent Adenovirus (Tri-Ad5) in combination with the company’s IL-15 superagonist N-803 could potentially prevent colon and other cancers in individuals with Lynch syndrome.
 With enrollment of the first two open-label phases of the trial completed, the study will now proceed to the randomized controlled phase.